jamesplease/redux-resource/docs/extras/resourceful-action-creators.md

 ### Tips

-- A good pattern for using this extension is to make your own action creators that "wrap" these action creators.
+- A good pattern for using this collection is to make your own action creators that "wrap" these action creators.
 That way, your view layer doesn't need to concern itself with all of the configuration necessary to use these action creators.
 For instances, your application's read many action creator may look